jibbsmathew/Bank_Dataset_KMeans_FuzzyCMeans/README.md

    - `nr.employed`: Numeric variable indicating the number of employees as a quarterly indicator.

 The output variable (desired target) is:
-- `y`: Binary variable representing whether the client has subscribed to a term deposit (values: 'yes', 'no').
+- `y`: Binary variable representing whether the client has subscribed to a term deposit (values: 'yes', 'no') stored in the 'subscribed' column.

 ## Dataset Source

-The dataset

- can be accessed from the following link: [Bank Marketing Data Set](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing)
+The dataset can be accessed from the following link: [Bank Marketing Data Set](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing)

 ## Clustering Evaluation